An Algorithm to Parallelise Parton Showers on a GPU: Appendix: Parton Showers and the Veto Algorithm

 \section{Appendix: Parton Showers and the Veto Algorithm}

 Here, we summarise the motivation, fundamentals, and computational details of the parton shower.
-Parton showers have been in use for over forty years, and there have been many texts covering the topic thoroughly~\cite{ellis-qcd-2011, hoche-introduction-2015, buckley-general-purpose-2011, campbell-black-2018}.
+Parton showers have been in use for over forty years, and many texts have covered the topic thoroughly~\cite{ellis-qcd-2011, hoche-introduction-2015, buckley-general-purpose-2011, campbell-black-2018}.

 For proton colliders like the LHC, QCD interactions are a significant component of the observed events.
 For an event generator to be considered ``general-purpose'', it must simulate the hard (high-energy, short-range) interactions of \textit{partons}, a collective term for hadron constituents like quarks and gluons~\cite[ch.
 4]{ellis-qcd-2011}, and the soft (low-energy, long-range) interactions of hadrons, the physical bound states.
 However, perturbation theory can only be used in the hard regime; the soft regime is modelled using non-perturbative methods.
 As a solution, the factorisation theorem is used to separate and study these regimes independently~\cite{collins-factorization-2004}~\cite[ch.
 7]{ellis-qcd-2011}.